 Everyone loves a good ice cream cake, but what about a fun Inside Out Birthday Ice Cream Cake with homemade ice cream?
 You could also make some delicious two-ingredient Chocolate Magic Shell to put on top.

 And if you love cooking with vanilla beans, you’ll want to make Brown Butter Vanilla Bean Frosting, Vanilla Bean Honeycrisp Applesauce, Salted Vanilla Bean Caramels, Canned Vanilla Bean Peaches, Homemade Vanilla Pudding, or Vanilla Fudge!

 Did you make this recipe?
 Please leave me a comment and let me know what you think!

 Extreme Vanilla Bean Ice Cream

-Pour the half and half, the heavy cream, and the vanilla beans into a medium saucepan, over medium heat.
+- Pour the half and half, the heavy cream, and the vanilla beans into a medium saucepan, over medium heat.
 Bring the mixture just to a simmer, stirring occasionally while pressing onto the vanilla beans to extract the flavor and the seeds.
 Once the cream has been gently scalded, remove the pot from the heat.

-Cover the bowl and refrigerate for at least four hours.
+- Cover the bowl and refrigerate for at least four hours.
 You can also place the bowl inside a larger bowl that has ice in it for more rapid cooling.

 - Remove vanilla bean pods from the mixture, scraping out as many seeds as you can to stir back in.
 Pour ice cream base into an ice cream maker where the ice cream maker bowl has been frozen and process according to the manufacturer's directions.
 I was able to process the entire batch at once in my Cuisinart Ice Cream Maker.
 This should take approximately 25 to 35 minutes.
 Freeze for a couple of hours to allow the ice cream to harden.
 Then scoop and enjoy.